popgengui/agestrucnb/README.md

 			    our master repository at, https://github.com/popgengui/agestrucne.

 			iii.
-Open the Anaconda Prompt window, and use "cd" to move to the "agestrucne" directory contain unzipped files, in particular look for the "setup.py" file.
+Open the Anaconda Prompt window, and use "cd" to move to the "agestrucne" directory containing the unzipped files, in particular look for the "setup.py" file.
 Type the following command:

 				python setup.py install

 			iv.
-Our testing shows that while the main program executable "agestrucne", will be available directly at from the Anaconda Prompt, the console-based exectuables, "pgdriveneestimator.py" and
+Our testing shows that, after the installation,  the main program executable, "agestrucne", will be available directly at from the Anaconda Prompt, the console-based exectuables, "pgdriveneestimator.py" and
 			    "pgdrivesimulation.py" will need to be invoked by using the path to the "Scripts" subdirectory of your Anaconda installation.
 (See the manual